 The project includes the creation of three new stations – Little Tokyo/Arts District Station at 1st Street and Central Avenue, Historic Broadway Station at 2nd Street and Broadway, and Grand Avenue Arts/Bunker Hill Station at 2nd and Hope streets.

 The Regional Connector project includes some “firsts” for Metro.
 It includes Metro’s first cavern excavated in soft rock by the sequential excavation method for its nearly 300-foot-long rail crossover adjacent to the Historic Broadway Station.

-It will also be the first time that Los Angeles transit will use high-speed elevators instead of escalators.
-Located approximately 100 feet below the surface, the station at 2nd Street and Hope Street will have six high-speed elevators with the hoisting equipment below the elevators, not above, to avoid the visual impact at the station entrance pavilion.
+It will also be the first time for Los Angeles transit that high-speed elevators are used for passenger access instead of escalators.
+Located approximately 100 feet below the surface, the Grand Avenue Arts/Bunker Hill Station will have six high-speed elevators with the hoisting equipment below the elevators, not above, to avoid the visual impact at the station entrance pavilion.